Sidewinder ALASCA: Going All Aspect

 5 Likes

-Perhaps it’s make for a decent option after or before the Aim-9L depending on how it preforms in comparison to it.
+Perhaps it’ll make for a decent option after or before the Aim-9L depending on how it preforms in comparison to it.
 The range increase is indeed an upgrade, however I think I’d like to see how it’s flare resistance and seeker FOV appears ingame first, as that’s going to be the deciding factor for me as to if it should be before or after the Aim-9L in the modifications tree.

 (Ofc the Aim-9L should be added to the F-4F first as well to go along with this missiles :P)